Piers Morgan: Piers Morgan Uncensored

 On 16 September 2021, News UK announced its new channel TalkTV would launch in 2022, with Morgan being the first name signed up.
 Morgan presented Piers Morgan Uncensored weeknights from 25 April 2022, the first and second episodes contained a new interview with Donald Trump.
 Within a week of the first broadcast, estimated audiences had declined by 80 percent, from 316,800 to 61,700 average viewers of Morgan's show.
 On 7 March 2023, he won the Scoop of the Year award at the British Sports Journalism Awards for his interview with Cristiano Ronaldo in November 2022.
 In June 2023, he won the TRIC award for the Interview of The Year award for the same broadcast.
 In February 2024, Morgan announced that Piers Morgan Uncensored would no longer be broadcast on TalkTV and would instead be shown exclusively on YouTube.
 Since September 2025, a weekly highlights show from YouTube episodes of the show has aired on Channel 5.

+During the Gaza war, Morgan was criticised by Mehdi Hasan, Bassem Youssef and others, for his frequent use of the question "Do you condemn Hamas?" at the beginning of interviews with pro-Palestinian guests.

 Personal life

 Morgan married Marion Shalloe, a hospital ward sister, in 1991.
 The couple had three sons, and separated in 2004 before divorcing in 2008.
-On 24 June 2010, he married his second wife, journalist Celia Walden, daughter of the former Conservative MP George Walden in Swinbrook, Oxfordshire.
+On 24 June 2010 he married his second wife, the journalist Celia Walden, daughter of the former Conservative MP George Walden in Swinbrook, Oxfordshire.
 They have a daughter.
-He lives in Kensington, London and has two other properties in Newick, East Sussex and Beverly Hills, California.
+He lives in Kensington and has two other properties in Newick and Beverly Hills, California.

+In 2007, Morgan was filmed falling off a Segway, breaking three ribs.
+Simon Cowell outspokenly mocked Morgan's previous comment in 2003, in a Mirror headline after the former US president George W. Bush fell off a Segway: "You'd have to be an idiot to fall off wouldn't you, Mr President".
+On 18 January 2026, Morgan posted to Instagram that he had fallen in a London restaurant, breaking his femoral neck, which necessitated hip replacement surgery.

-Morgan is a supporter of Premier League football club Arsenal.
-He was an outspoken critic of former Arsenal manager Arsène Wenger and called for his sacking on many occasions.
-Speaking in defence of Wenger in 2015, former Arsenal goalkeeper Bob Wilson labelled Morgan an "incredibly pompous individual".
-When Arsenal midfielder Aaron Ramsey met Morgan on 26 April 2015, Ramsey refused to shake his hand due to the criticism he received from Morgan during the 2012–13 season.
+Morgan is a supporter of the Premier League football club Arsenal.
+He was an outspoken critic of the former Arsenal manager Arsène Wenger and called for his sacking on many occasions.
+Speaking in defence of Wenger in 2015, the former Arsenal goalkeeper Bob Wilson labelled Morgan an "incredibly pompous individual".
+When the Arsenal midfielder Aaron Ramsey met Morgan on 26 April 2015, Ramsey refused to shake his hand due to the criticism he received from Morgan during the 2012–13 season.
 Morgan has responded by calling Ramsey 'whatshisname'.